Should You Try Painting Your Granite Countertops? (Pros and Cons)

 Epoxy-based Paints: From a bathroom to a kitchen countertop, epoxy-based paints are a highly recommended base solution.
 Like other natural stone materials, granite has pores, and the epoxy-based application seeps through these pores, making a better grip on the material.

-It is advised to use similar chemical-based types of paints together to ensure a strong bond between the coats.
+It is advised to use similar chemical-based types together to ensure a strong bond between the coats.
 This prevents peeling or cracking since both layers behave similarly, such as in the curing process.

 Countertops receive a substantial amount of wear and tear.
 With a weaker or low-quality surface, countertops can show deterioration within just several years, especially when used in a kitchen setting.
 Epoxy-based paints are highly abrasion and impact resistant, making them highly recommended surfaces for high-traffic areas.